Pavel Priluchny: Career

 He received his first recognition after the release of the action movie directed by Pavel Sanayev Hooked on the Game (2009), where he played the role of "Doc".
 In early 2010, starred in the sequel "Hooked on the Game 2.
 A New Level."

 In 2014 he starred in the television series Silver Spoon in the role of Igor Sokolovsky, a golden boy who unexpectedly has to work in the police.

 In 2012, he co-starred in season one of Freud’s Method.

-From July 2 to August 19, 2011 Pavel participated in the program "A Couple of Pinochets" on the NTV channel.
+From 2 July to 19 August 2011 Pavel participated in the program "A Couple of Pinochets" on the NTV channel.

 In the summer of 2011, he appeared in the music video "Everything is Decided" by Elvira T.

 Since 2017 he is the host of entertainment show "Kings of Plywood" on the First Channel.

 Personal life

 In 2009 he was romantically involved with Hollywood actress Nikki Reed.

-Pavel married Latvian actress Agata Muceniece in 2011.
-He and his wife have a son Timofey (born 2013), have a daughter Mia (born 2016), in Moscow, Russia.
+Pavel was previously married to Latvian actress Agata Muceniece in 2011.
+He and his wife have a son and a daughter.
+In February 2020, the couple divorced.

-In February 2020 Agata filed for divorce and accused Pavel in domestic violence.
+In 2022, he voiced his support for the Russian invasion of Ukraine.